 Too many Americans have been denied the opportunity to turn their ideas into businesses because they lacked the funding required to do so.
-Between 90% and 95% of entrepreneurs who hire employees require some amount of financing to start their businesses, making capital a critical requirement for new business creation.
+Between 90% and 95% of entrepreneurs who hire employees require some amount of financing to start their business, making capital a critical requirement for new business creation.
 However, many government programs meant to provide capital to entrepreneurs are biased in favor of established businesses instead of newer businesses.
-To address the significant and persistent gaps in access to capital, the president should announce a coordinated initiative across the federal government to close such gaps for entrepreneurs everywhere by 2030.
-In doing so, the president should:
+To address the significant and persistent gaps in access to capital, the Biden administration has prioritized a coordinated initiative across the federal government to close such gaps for entrepreneurs everywhere by 2030.
+In doing so, the policymakers should:

 - Request that Congress make permanent the State Small Business Credit Initiative (SSBCI) and heighten the monitoring of its effectiveness in serving demographically and geographically diverse entrepreneurs.
 Doing so will expand capital access through patient capital, innovative investment models and technologies, financing guarantees, user-centered service design, community banking, and other means.

 - Request that the Federal Deposit Insurance Corporation (FDIC), Federal Reserve Board, and Office of the Comptroller of the Currency modernize the Community Reinvestment Act (CRA) through an equitable lens.
 Modernization of the CRA should prioritize making sure the signature legislation benefits the underserved communities and entrepreneurs it was intended to support.
 The CRA’s weighting system must support more small business lending in disinvested communities — revisiting the idea that all Small Business Administration loans should count toward CRA credit — while simultaneously rethinking geographic-based ties in response to the emergence of the financial technology sector and bank consolidation.